20 User story examples and best practices

 This user story example from Easy Agile is a little different.
 Firstly, we noticed that it’s remarkably easy on the eyes.

-For starters, each row is alternated between color and white, to easily separate the concepts and facilitate scanning.
+To begin with, each row alternates between color and white, to easily separate the concepts and facilitate scanning.
 The left and right sections of the card, i.e. the instructions and the sentence formula are color-coded green and blue.

 User story examples - Easy Agile Workshop template